Chapter 19.122 RCW

 (2) An excavator shall use reasonable care to avoid damaging underground facilities.
 An excavator must:

-(b) Plan the excavation to avoid damage to or minimize interference with underground facilities in and near the excavation area; and
+(b) Plan the excavation to avoid damage to or minimize interference with underground facilities in and near the excavation area;

-(c) Provide such support for underground facilities in and near the construction area, including during backfill operations, as may be reasonably necessary for the protection of such facilities.
+(c) Provide such support for underground facilities in and near the construction area, including during backfill operations, as may be reasonably necessary for the protection of such facilities;

 (3) If an underground facility is damaged and such damage is the consequence of the failure to fulfill an obligation under this chapter, the party failing to perform that obligation is liable for any damages.
 Any clause in an excavation contract which attempts to allocate liability, or requires indemnification to shift the economic consequences of liability, that differs from the provisions of this chapter is against public policy and unenforceable.
 Nothing in this chapter prevents the parties to an excavation contract from contracting with respect to the allocation of risk for changed or differing site conditions.